No office visit required for new Lehigh County COVID-19 testing site

 ALLENTOWN, Pa. -- Health experts are prepping a new COVID-19 testing site in Lehigh County.

-"We're just setting up the traffic patterns and getting everything ready to go for tomorrow,” Tanya Hook, Interim Director for Lehigh County’s Emergency Management Agency, said.
+"We're just setting up the traffic patterns and getting everything ready to go for tomorrow (Monday),” said Tanya Hook, interim director for Lehigh County’s Emergency Management Agency.

 It was a busy snowy Sunday morning outside Coca-Cola Park in Allentown, as workers unloaded equipment and set up barriers ahead of Monday's free week-long state-run COVID-19 testing site.